elmejdki/appleClone/README.md

 ## Acknowledgments

-a big hat to me and my partner Paul and anyone who help us either by openning issues on this repository or reviewing our code :)
+a big hat to me and anyone who help us either by openning issues on this repository or reviewing our code :)

 ## 📝 License